eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 1.5 Scope

 This document only applies to the EUDI Wallet ecosystem.
 Attestations that are not bound to Wallet Units are not included in the scope of this document.

 ### 1.6 Future work

-The Commission recognised that the following topics need further discussion.
-These topics will be discussed with Member States and the results of these discussions will be reflected in future versions of this ARF:
+Several key areas require further exploration and refinement.
+These topics will be discussed in collaboration with Member States, the European Digital Identity Cooperation Group, civil society, industry representatives, and professionals, ensuring comprehensive feedback from all relevant stakeholders.
+The outcomes of these discussions will be incorporated into future versions of this ARF.
+The document will be iteratively updated to improve its content and address emerging topics, with the process for providing feedback and details on how updates will be managed outlined in Chapter 8.

-- Topic A: Privacy risks and mitigations,
-- Topic B: Re-issuance and batch issuance of PIDs and Attestations,
-- Topic C: Wallet Unit Attestation (WUA),
-- Topic D: Embedded Disclosure Policies,
-- Topic E: Pseudonyms,
-- Topic F: Digital Credential API,
-- Topic G: Zero Knowledge Proofs (ZKP),
-- Topic H: Transaction logs kept by the Wallet Unit,
-- Topic I: Natural person representing another natural person,
-- Topic J: Wallet to Wallet interaction,
-- Topic K: Combined presentation of attestations,
-- Topic L: User requesting data deletion to Relying Parties,
-- Topic M: User reporting unlawful or suspicious requests of data to DPAs,
-- Topic N: Data portability,
-- Topic O: Catalogues for Attestations,
-- Topic P: Secure Cryptographic Interface between Wallet Instance and WSCA,
-- Topic Q: Interface between the User and the Wallet Instance,
-- Topic R: Authentication of the User to the device,
-- Topic S: Certificate transparency,
-- Topic T: Support and maintenance by the Wallet Provider,
-- Topic U: EUDI Wallet Trust Mark,
-- Topic V: PID Rulebook.
+Among the areas identified for further discussion are privacy risks and mitigations, the re-issuance and batch issuance of PIDs and attestations, Wallet Unit Attestation (WUA), embedded disclosure policies, and the use of pseudonyms.

+Other topics that will be developed include the Digital Credential API, Zero Knowledge Proofs (ZKP), transaction logs maintained by the Wallet Unit, scenarios involving a natural person representing another natural person, and Wallet-to-Wallet interactions.
+Consideration will also be given to combined presentations of attestations, user requests for data deletion by relying parties, mechanisms for users to report unlawful or suspicious data requests to data protection authorities (DPAs), and data portability.

+Further discussions will explore the development of catalogues for attestations, secure cryptographic interfaces between the Wallet Instance and WSCA, user interfaces with Wallet Instances, authentication mechanisms for users to access their devices, and certificate transparency.
+Additionally, the document will address the support and maintenance responsibilities of Wallet Providers, the EUDI Wallet Trust Mark, and the PID Rulebook.

+A detailed list of these topics and the progress of their development is available on [GitHub](https://github.com/orgs/eu-digital-identity-wallet/projects/36)

 ## 2 Use Cases